Connect with us on Facebook for more fun ideas!!

 Grab a camera and head out for your own ABC photo shoot!
 Ask the kids to find an item for each letter in the alphabet and take a photo.
 You can print the photos and make your own ABC book at home.

 For a fun look at autumn, read Fall Mixed Up!
-This is a humorous look at all the activities of fall in a jumbled up way -- "Warm apple syrup, Baked maple seeds.." is just one example of how the author chooses to 'mix-up' the season.
+This is a humorous look at all the activities of fall in a jumbled up way — “Warm apple syrup, Baked maple seeds..” is just one example of how the author chooses to ‘mix-up’ the season.
 Kids will have a great time correcting you as you read the funny words!
+Have them list all the things they love about the season while you read.

-And for all the parents who LOVE the autumn season like I do, you'll thoroughly enjoy this new e-book that's being released this Fall!
-The Artful Year: Autumn has some wonderful crafts, art projects and great recipes (apple hand-pies & pumpkin-oat scones - YUM!).
+And for all the parents who LOVE the autumn season like I do, you’ll thoroughly enjoy this new e-book that’s being released this Fall!
+The Artful Year has some wonderful crafts, art projects and great recipes (apple hand-pies & pumpkin-oat scones – YUM!) in their Autumn section.

 Did you miss last week's Theme Week: Apple Activities?
 We'll share a new theme each week to help kids and families explore & discover!